 The Commonwealth received approximately \$4.3 billion in May 2021 from the State and Local Recovery Fund ("SLRF") established by the federal American Rescue Plan Act of 2021 ("ARPA"), which is in addition to the CARES Act funding described above.
-Virginia cities and counties received separately approximately \$2.3 billion in ARPA-SLRF funding directly from the federal government, and the Commonwealth received approximately \$317 million in May 2021 to pass through to smaller cities and towns and received an additional approximately \$317 million for the same purpose in May 2022.
+Virginia cities and counties received separately approximately \$2.3 billion in ARPA-SLRF funding directly from the federal government, and the Commonwealth received approximately \$317 million in May 2021 to pass through to smaller cities and counties received an additional approximately \$317 million for the same purpose in May 2022.
 In total, the Commonwealth and its cities and counties received approximately \$7.2 billion in ARPA-SLRF funding.
 The 2020-2022 biennial budget, as amended, appropriated approximately \$3.3 billion of the ARPA-SLRF funds to Fiscal Year 2022 expenditures.
-The 2022-2024 biennium budget adopted in June 2022 appropriates approximately \$900 million in ARPA-SLRF funds to Fiscal Year 2023 expenditures and approximately \$100 million in ARPA-SLRF funds to Fiscal Year 2024 expenditures.
-The ARPA-SLRF-funded expenditures primarily serve the following needs: (1) unemployment assistance, (2) broadband expansion; (3) small business assistance; (4) food assistance; (5) drinking water, wastewater and combined sewer overflow projects; (6) improved mental health and other public health services; (7) public safety; and (8) public education.
+The 2022-2024 biennium budget adopted in June 2022 appropriates approximately \$900 million in ARPA-SLRF funds to Fiscal Year 2023 expenditures and approximately \$100 million in ARPA-SLRF funds to Fiscal Year 2023 expenditures and approximately \$100 million in ARPA-SLRF funds to Fiscal Year 2023 expenditures and approximately \$100 million in ARPA-SLRF funds to Fiscal Year 2023 expenditures and approximately \$100 million in ARPA-SLRF funds to Fiscal Year 2024 expenditures.
+The ARPA-SLRF funds to Fiscal Year 2024 expenditures and approximately \$100 million in ARPA-SLRF funds to Fiscal Year 2023 expenditures and approximately \$100 million in ARPA-SLRF funds to Fiscal Year 2024 expenditures.
+The ARPA-SLRF-funded expenditures primarily serve the following needs: (1) unemployment assistance, (2) broadband expansion; (3) small business assistance; (4) food assistance; (5) drinking water, wastewater and combined sewer overflow projects; (6) improved mental health and other public health services; (7) public safety; and (8) publiceducation.